 This reluctance by big businesses to build or relocate to rural areas is one of many factors in the cycle of falling employment rates, rising poverty rates, and a lack of opportunity that drives younger residents to urban and metropolitan areas.
 Because of these and other factors, rural populations are more likely to live under the federal poverty line, face homelessness or housing insecurity, suffer from preventable and chronic illness, and lack health insurance coverage.

-Definitive Healthcare currently tracks the financial and quality metrics of 4,400 active rural health clinics (RHCs) and over 1,300 active critical access hospitals (CAHs).
-Of these CAHs, nearly 1,250—over 92 percent—operate in rural areas.
+Definitive Healthcare currently tracks the financial and quality metrics of 4,477 active rural health clinics (RHCs) and 1,346 active critical access hospitals (CAHs).
+Of these CAHs, over 1,250—more than 93 percent—operate in rural areas.
 Despite the seemingly high number of available healthcare providers, this data does not account for the financial and physical restrictions these small rural facilities face.

 Additionally, though critical-access hospitals are often referred to as “safety nets,” they should not be confused with safety-net hospitals (SNHs).
 While both CAHs and SNHs provide care to vulnerable populations—uninsured or impoverished communities—they have very different operating specifications.